-I was on a walking tour – “Opulent Orthodoxy: the birth of Christianity in Athens” – organised by Context.
+I was on a walking tour – “The Hidden Byzantine Churches of Athens” – organised by Context.
 Our guide was Vassilios, an archaeologist with a seemingly inexhaustible supply of knowledge about Byzantine history and architecture, early Christianity, and anything else we cared to ask him about.

 I’d been tempted on the tour by the description of Byzantine churches hidden “within the central city”, and I was amazed to discover so many historic churches in and around the Acropolis area.
 But perhaps I shouldn’t have been surprised: as Vassilios explained, St Paul preached to the Athenians here, on top of the Areopagus (the Rock of Mars), and Christianity was established in the city at an early date.
 Although most of the churches we saw dated from the 11th century, many had been built on the sites of earlier buildings.